BlueprintTechnologies/Blueprint-LLM-COE/chatgpt-plugin-examples/snoop-dogg-zen-quote-plugin/readme.md

 Second, the plugin is made up of a couple of python app files (main.py, snoopify.py), a plugin manifest file (ai-plugin.json), and an OpenAI definition file (openapi.yaml).

 Third, for testing and serving my plugin for consumption in ChatGPT, I decided to use [Replit](https://replit.com/)...which is a phenomenal service.
 Easy to get started with and handles code storage and plugin serving.
 Replit does way more than that and I definitely recommend trying out all the goodness that Replit has.

+## How To Use
+Grab the files, add them to your replit repo and update the manifest and definition files with your relit repo url.
+Hit the run button in Replit and poof...you can now add the plugin in ChatGPT.